Performance Evaluation

 CTE (2008), Improved Methods For Assessing Social, Cultural, And Economic Effects Of Transportation Projects, NCHRP Project 08-36, TRB (www.trb.org) and AASHTO; at www.statewideplanning.org/_resources/234_NCHRP-8-36-66.pdf.

-DfT (2006), Transport Analysis Guidance, Integrated Transport Economics and Appraisal, Department for Transport (www.webtag.org.uk/index.htm).
+DfT (various years), Transport Analysis Guidance, Integrated Transport Economics and Appraisal, Department for Transport (www.webtag.org.uk/index.htm).
 This website provides comprehensive guidance on how to identify problems, establish objectives, develop potential solutions, create a transport model for the appraisal of the alternative solutions, how to model highway and public transport, and how to conduct economic appraisal studies that meet DoT requirements.

-EDRG (2010), Interactions between Transportation Capacity, Economic Systems, and Land Use merged with Integrating Economic Considerations in Project Development, Strategic Highway Research Program (SHRP 2) Report S2-C03, Transportation Research Board (www.trb.org); at http://144.171.11.40/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=2162.
+EDRG (2010), Interactions Between Transportation Capacity, Economic Systems, and Land Use Merged with Integrating Economic Considerations in Project Development, Strategic Highway Research Program (SHRP 2) Report S2-C03, Transportation Research Board (www.trb.org); at http://144.171.11.40/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=2162.

 Henrik Gudmundsson (2001), Indicators and Performance Measures for Transportation, Environment and Sustainability in North America, National Environmental Research Institute (www.dmu.dk/1_viden/2_Publikationer/3_arbrapporter/default.asp).